jcarm010/awaken/README.md

 awaken
 ======

-Keeps machine awake without occupying space in your desktop
+Keeps machine awake without occupying space in your desktop.